muratk5n/thirdwave/en/2022/03/liberal-dreams-intl-realities.md

 law says that health care is a human right.
-In fact, Reagan said as early as 1961 that “any person in the United States who requires medical attention and cannot provide itfor himself should have it provided for him”.
-Further evidence that Republicans recognize this right comes from the often-repeated slogan “repeal and replace.”
-They understand they cannot simply eliminate the Affordable Care Act but must substitute another system that aims to provide Americans with decent health care.
+In fact, Reagan said as early as 1961 that “any person in the United States who requires medical attention and cannot provide itfor himself should have it provided for him”...
 Republican presidents oversaw the beginnings of the Interstate Highway System, the Environmental Protection Agency, and the Department of Homeland Security.
 Republicans, in short, are deeply committed to the interventionist state and the extensive social